mdsajid786/LearnWithSagar-S2/Day-2/Challeges.md

 **DevOps/SRE Solution:**
 - Uses **Infrastructure as Code (IaC)** to define reproducible environments.
-- Tools like Docker, Kubernetes, Terraform ensure **consistency** across dev, test, and prod.
+- Tools like Docker, Kubernetes, and Terraform ensure **consistency** across dev, test, and prod.

 **6. Lack of Feedback & Continuous Improvement** **Challenge:** No real-time feedback loop to improve code or infrastructure.